- High-speed and high-sensitivity multi-modal confocal imaging with 2 pinhole sizes (25um and 40um)

 - Open Fusion.
 It is strongly suggested that you refresh the 'Fusion User Data' folder every single time before you start Fusion.
 That will clean up the settings and possible errors from previous users.
 Users logged in with their own accounts are also suggested to refresh this folder when they mess up the settings or encounter hard-to-fix problems in the program.
 This is done in two steps: (1) delete the 'Fusion User Data' folder in 'Documents' folder; (2) Copy/paste back the same-titled folder from the 'BackupDisk' drive.

 A. Choose an objective: On the touchscreen display panel of the Leica DMi8 microscope, push ‘Magnification’ icon (1 in Figure 1) to open the control panel.

 1. Push the ‘eye’ icon (2 in Figure 1) to open the port for eyepieces

-2. Choose the objective (3 in Figure 1) you want to use; Be aware, when you switch between the dry and oil/water objectives, you need to push the objective icon two times to confirm the choice.
+2. Choose the objective (3 in Figure 1) you want to use; Be aware, when you switch between the dry and oil/water objectives, you need an extra push to the objective icon to confirm the choice.
 Otherwise the objective does not change.